-It used to be that creating a personal brand meant you had a bunch of business cards made up—and if you were really creative, you hired a graphic designer to create a logo for you.
+It used to be that creating a personal brand meant you had a bunch of business cards made up—and if you were creative, you hired a graphic designer to create a logo for you.
 But, with the development of social media and an increasingly individualized society, the brand you build around yourself is perhaps the single most important way you can stand out in your spheres of influence.
-If you're just beginning to think about your personal brand, it's crucial that you understand that personal branding is the means by which people remember you.
+If you're beginning to think about your personal brand, it's crucial that you understand that personal branding is the means by which people remember you.

 It's more than a trademark or a stunning logo—it is how you present yourself online and offline to potential clients and customers.
 Your brand image is what you create to help build your business.
 Your personal brand centers around you as an individual.

 For example, take the last presidential election.
 The names Trump and Clinton bring specific images to mind, but these images were only partly connected to the parties the candidates endorsed.
 Donald Trump and Hillary Clinton are examples of people who have mastered the art of connecting their names with their business and passions.
 Both built a solid personal brand.
 However, personal branding is not just for politicians.
 According to a Nielson Consumer Survey, only 33 percent of buyers trust messages from a brand, while 90 percent trust messages from an individual they know.

 That means that if you own a business, you have a much better chance of winning people's trust if you bond with them first as a human being.

 Defining Your Personal Brand Means Knowing Your Audience

 If you're looking to define your own personal brand, first you need to consider the kind of impression that you want to build and the market you want to target.
 Where do the two intersect?
 What does each look like and what does each want?
 What problems do they have?
 If you can build a solid personal reputation as someone who cares and truly wants the best for their clients, you'll succeed.